meltano/handbook/src/_company/strategy.md

 KPI Goal tracking occurs in GitLab issues, with links to related Objectives and Initiatives via linked issues and/or via GitLab labels.
 The list of KRs is public and listed below under each OKR definition, including links to the GitLab issues with additional information.

-## OKRs in Gitlab
+### Tracking OKRs in Gitlab

 We track OKRs in GitLab as labels, using the format `OKR: Short Description`.

-## Tracking related Initiatives in Gitlab
+### Tracking related Initiatives in Gitlab

 Initiatives impacting the OKR are tracked in GitLab and should be tagged with a label which associates the issue with the OKR it is targeted to help us achieve.

 Note:

-- OKR labels should be applied carefully, only for those issues which are (1) prioritized to be built within the timeframe of the OKR, and (2) directly influencing a related Key Result.
+- OKR labels should be applied selectively, and only for those issues which are (1) prioritized to be built within the timeframe of the OKR, and (2) directly influencing a related Key Result.

-## Transparency Guidelines for OKRs and KPIs
+### Transparency Guidelines for OKRs, KRs, and KPIs

-- OKR and KPI definitions are **public** in the `handbook` repo.
+- OKR definitions are **public** in the `handbook` repo ([below](#list-of-current-goals-and-kpis)).
-- Metric calculation logics are **public** in the `squared` repo.
+- Metric calculation logics are **public** in the [`squared`](https://gitlab.com/meltano/squared) repo and on the Data Team [KPIs](/data-team/kpis) handbook page.
-- KPI metric values, KPI goal targets, and metric history are kept **internal** by default, according to the guidelines on the [KPIs](/data-team/kpis#why-kpis-are-internal-by-default) page.
+- KR details, such as current metric values, goal targets, and metric history are kept **internal** by default, according to the guidelines on the [KPIs](/data-team/kpis#why-kpis-are-internal-by-default) page.
-- If tracking a KPI Goal in GitLab issues, this tracking likewise occurs in **internal** GitLab issues.
+- If tracking a Key Result's status in GitLab issues, this tracking likewise occurs in **internal** GitLab issues.

-## List of Current Goals and KPIs
+## List of Current OKRs

 ### OKR: Be the DataOps OS